This post shows you how to clean horizontal blinds without removing them and it is super easy to do.

 Step 3- Fill Up A Bucket With Hot Water And Cleaner

-Next, get a bucket than can fit about a gallon of water (it doesn’t have to be exact) and fill it up with hot water.
-And then add about a teaspoon of Tide or 2 small drops of Dawn dish soap.
-I use either or (not together), and they both work well.
+Next, get a bucket that can fit about a gallon of water (it doesn’t have to be exact) and fill it with hot water.
+Then, add a few drops of Dawn dish soap to the water.

 {Related Post: A Very Realistic Weekly Cleaning Checklist That Is Easy To Stick To | *Free* Printable Download}